ErikaRahm/MangoTomte/README.md

 - 👋 Hi, I’m @ErikaRahm
 - 👀 I’m interested in gaming and my family and friends
 - 🌱 I’m currently learning Git
 - 📫 How to reach me is at my email Raffelina84@outlook.com
+- My big hobby is my Axolotl Örjan & Tony and all my fish

 <!---
 ErikaRahm/ErikaRahm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.